framedsc/Sitesource/markdown/the_photomode_wishlist.md

 <p><i>Alan Wake II</i>, shot by seymourglass</p>
 </div>

 This article is aimed at developers who are curious about what the "perfect" photomode looks like to players.
-Features cost resources, and the cost of implementing the ones listed in here can vary a lot, so this list is organized by priority.
+Features take resources, and the effort of implementing the ones listed in here can vary, so this list is organized by priority.

 Most of the suggestions below involve giving more freedom to the player regarding what and how they can change things.
 Such control can be overwhelming for some inexperienced users, especially if they have never come across similar things.
 Check out popular third-party tools such as [Otis_Inf's photomode mods](https://opm.fransbouma.com/) to see how these settings have evolved into pretty straightforward settings.
 More on that at the end.